Things To Do In Shibuya

 Center Gai

-Shibuya Center Gai is a popular destination for locals and tourists alike.
+Shibuya Center Gai is a popular destination for locals and travelers alike.
 It’s known as Tokyo’s premier entertainment district, packed with world-famous shopping centers, trendy restaurants and nightclubs.

 On weekends it can get quite crowded but the energy of so many people from different walks of life in one place makes Shibuya worth the visit.
 From fashionable clothes stores to game arcades or karaoke bars there are endless possibilities when exploring this iconic urban scene: you could end up dancing all night surrounded by neon lights!